-As of March 31, 2021 and December 31, 2020, the Company had recorded gross accounts receivable of \$30.1 million from Abeona under the November 2018 License, which consisted of the \$8.0 million fee due April 1, 2020, the \$20.0 million fee due within 15 days of the termination of the license agreement in May 2020 and accrued interest on the outstanding balances.
-While the Company currently expects its demand for payment in full will be upheld in arbitration and intends to enforce the full collection of all amounts due, the Company assessed the collectability of the \$30.1 million due from Abeona as it relates to credit risk.
-In performing this assessment, the Company evaluated Abeona's credit profile and financial condition, as well its expectations regarding Abeona's future cash flows and ability to satisfy this obligation upon the completion of arbitration in 2021.
-As a result of its analyses, the Company recorded an allowance for credit losses of \$8.2 million and \$7.7 million as of March 31, 2021 and December 31, 2020, respectively, related to the accounts receivable due from Abeona.
-The Company recorded a provision for credit losses of \$0.6 million for the three months ended March 31, 2021 as a result of changes in estimates regarding the allowance during the period.
+As of June 30, 2021 and December 31, 2020, the Company had recorded gross accounts receivable of \$30.1 million from Abeona under the November 2018 License, which consisted of the \$8.0 million fee due April 1, 2020, the \$20.0 million fee due within 15 days of the termination of the license agreement in May 2020 and accrued interest on the outstanding balances.
+While the Company anticipates taking appropriate measures to enforce the aforementioned arbitration award if Abeona does not comply with the tribunal's ruling, the Company assessed the collectability of the \$30.1 million due from Abeona as it relates to credit risk.
+In performing this assessment, the Company evaluated Abeona's credit profile and financial condition, as well its expectations regarding Abeona's future cash flows and ability to satisfy this obligation.
+As a result of its analyses, the Company recorded an allowance for credit losses of \$8.2 million and \$7.7 million as of June 30, 2021 and December 31, 2020, respectively, related to the accounts receivable due from Abeona.
+The Company recorded a provision for credit losses of zero and \$0.6 million, respectively, for the three and six months ended June 30, 2021 as a result of changes in estimates regarding the allowance during the periods.

-As of March 31, 2021 and December 31, 2020, the Company had recognized interest income from licensing of \$2.1 million related to the unpaid license fees from Abeona under the November 2018 License, which is included in the gross accounts receivable balance of \$30.1 million.
-In accordance with its interest accrual policy, the Company ceased the recognition of interest income accrued under the license agreement subsequent to the recognition of the allowance for credit losses in the third quarter of 2020, and will continue to maintain the accounts receivable from Abeona on non-accrual status unless and until such amounts are deemed to be collectable.
-However, the Company intends to enforce the full collection of all accrued interest contractually due from Abeona upon the completion of arbitration.
+As of June 30, 2021 and December 31, 2020, the Company had recognized interest income from licensing of \$2.1 million related to the unpaid license fees from Abeona under the November 2018 License, which is included in the gross accounts receivable balance of \$30.1 million.
+In accordance with its interest accrual policy, the Company ceased the recognition of interest income accrued under the license agreement subsequent to the establishment of the allowance for credit losses in the third quarter of 2020.
+The arbitration tribunal's ruling in July 2021, as subsequently corrected, awarded the Company \$5.6 million in accrued interest payable by Abeona, including \$3.5 million of interest earned subsequent to the receivable being placed on non-accrual status which has not been recognized in the consolidated financial statements.
+The Company will continue to maintain the accounts receivable from Abeona on non-accrual status unless and until such amounts are deemed to be collectable.